3Dpass/3DP-upgrade-public/README.md

 - All the validators ignoring the upgrade will be removed out of the validator set with the penalty of 20000 P3D
 - The sourcecodes will be released after the migration is completed

-We hope, 3DPass community will support this important securitty upgrade.
+We hope, 3DPass community will support this important security upgrade.

 ## Upgrade your nodes!